rizwan777/Chatbot_python/README.md

         third party weather api used for weather forcast of any place.

 # how to run
-  just open any web browser and type below links
+  just open any web browser and type below link
    # for training data to chatbot
         ----->   localhost:5000/chat
    # for question and answer with chatbot
         ----->   localhost:5000/chat/query/(type your question)
         ----->example :
                localhsot:5000/chat/query/how are you?
                 it gives you ans---> " I am fine, Thank you...!!"
    # for weather forcast you just type
         ----->   localhost:5000/weather/query/(city name)
         ----->example :
                 localhost:5000/weather/query/london
                it gives you full information of weather, geographic location and predection of upcoming days tempracture.
    # implementation
       -----> i am using this chatbot with another andriod and ios app to give command to this API and fetch the response or answer according to requirment.

  # work need to do
     -----> you can used to make it more accurate and based on syntesis understanding you can used
    # nltk library to hendle accurately and freely
         ----> i added already one word_sent_tokenization.py file to understand